 Figure 3.7 is a graphical representation of the number of FEMA flood claims per year in the Lower Brazos Planning Region since 1979.
 The figure details the scale of the magnitude of flood risk throughout the Lower Brazos Planning Region.
-It can be used to help quantify the level of flood reduction desired for the entire region.
+It can help quantify the level of flood reduction desired for the entire region.